diabolik13/Cavern/README.md

      ```
      The results will be saved in the `~/output/mesh_filename/` folder of the project's root directory.

-    If you want to save evolution of the calculated parameters in time for an arbitrary point X on the domain, use the following line:
+    If you want to save evolution of the calculated parameters in time for an arbitrary point A on the domain, use the following line:
      ```shell
      save_plot_A(nt, mesh, output, filename.split(".")[0], X)
      ```